Package 'R2jags'

 detach.jags()

-# to pick up the last save session
+## Picking up the last saved session

 recompile(jagsfit)